top of page

 Research Coordinator

 Kevin is an experienced physiotherapist and research coordinator.
-He facilitates the research process and coordinates multiple projects for Dr. Miller and his team.
+He coordinates and facilitates multiple research projects for the IMPPaCT team.

 CHAD MCCLINTOCK